JacobSeatlholo/BHW-package/docs/doc1.md

 [Whereby](https://whereby.com) - With no app or installs required, and the same meeting link every time, Whereby gives you the freedom to work and manage your team from anywhere. ![Free](https://img.shields.io/badge/-Free-brightgreen)

 [LettersPro](https://www.letterspro.com) - One of the leading providers of sample letters on the Internet.
 You will have access to thousands of FREE letter samples and memo templates.
 100 new letter samples every month. ![Free](https://img.shields.io/badge/-Free-brightgreen)

+## Copywriting

+Platforms and markets will come and go,but if you learn how to write good copy and position your offer in the marketplace you'll probably always be in business.

+[Swiped](https://swiped.co/) - The best copywriting inspiration

+[MarketingExammples](https://marketingexamples.com/copywriting) - Marketing examples on copywriting

+[Stripe](https://stripe.com/en-in/atlas/guides/landing-page-copy) - Guide on copywriting for landing pages